Getting Started with Angular 2 End To End Testing

 It is common practice to select elements on the current page.
 There is a global variable called element which you can use to select elements.
 It accepts a locator which can be created using the global called by

-An example to select the p tag with the class of green is done using
+An example of selecting the p tag with the class of green is done using

 let greenParagraph = element(by.css('p.green'));